How many times have you adapted to other people’s plans?

-And in the beginning of a relationship, when you are starting to get to know that person, even if you love them very much … it’s a mistake to give EVERYTHING.
+And at the beginning of a relationship, when you are starting to get to know that person, even if you love them very much … it’s a mistake to give EVERYTHING.

-Because you don’t know that person well, and as you give, I imagine you’ll want to receive.
+Because you don’t know that person well, and as you give, I imagine you’ll want to receive it.